revesz-peter/mtg-lounge/README.md

 ## Features
 1. **User Registration & Login**: In order to save decks and manage previously built decks, users need to register and log in to the platform.
 This ensures a personalized experience for each user.
 2. **Card Search**: Search through the MTG card library using the search field.
-The search is responsive and the results are displayed in a grid format.
+The search is responsive and the results are displayed in a paginated grid format.
-3. **Advanced Filtering**: Users can filter the card library based on mana cost, set, and other attributes.
+3. **Advanced Filtering**: Users can filter the card library based on mana cost, set, and color.
 4. **Drag-and-Drop Deck Building**: Users can drag cards from the search results into their deck.
 Cards in the deck are displayed in a condensed format.
 5. **Deck Saving & Management**: Registered users can save their custom decks for future use and manage them from their personal dashboard.
 6. **Deck Export**: All users, whether logged in or not, can copy their custom deck to the clipboard in a format acceptable for MTG Arena with a single click.
 This feature simplifies the process of importing decks into the game.